JaturongKongmanee/model-checking-nusmv/README.md

 SPEC AG ! (balance_amount = greater_equal & balance_updated = FALSE)
 -- It should never be the case that balance_amount = less_than and balance_updated = FALSE.
 SPEC AG ! (balance_amount = less_than & balance_updated = FALSE)
--- Each occurrence of condition balance_updated = FALSE is followed by and occurrence of condition balance_updated = TRUE.
+-- Each occurrence of condition balance_updated = FALSE is followed by an occurrence of condition balance_updated = TRUE.
 SPEC AG ( balance_updated = FALSE -> AF balance_updated = TRUE)
 ```
 ### Result of example 1